ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 This is more of a checklist for myself.
 May contain useful tips and tricks. **Still need to add a lot of things.**

-Everything was tested on Kali Linux v2024.2 (64-bit), Samsung A5 (2017) with Android OS v8.0 (Oreo), and Samsung Galaxy Note S20 Ultra with Android OS v13.0 (Tiramisu) and Magisk root v29.0.
+Everything was tested on Kali Linux v2024.2 (64-bit) and Samsung Galaxy Note S20 Ultra with Android OS v13.0 (Tiramisu) and Magisk root v29.0.

 For help with any of the tools type `<tool_name> [-h | -hh | --help]` or `man <tool_name>`.